alkyne/BTC-Backtesting/README.md

 - Calculate the MA and save to csv file.

 ### 3) Back_test.ipynb
-- Back_test.ipynb: This is the jupyter notebook for the backtesting.
-It contains the code for the moving average strategy and the backtesting process.
+- This is the jupyter notebook for the backtesting.
+- It contains the code for the moving average strategy and the backtesting process.